-The direct costs are actual expenses for the 2022-2023 academic year.
-Tuition costs for 2022-2023 will be posted to the college's website once available in late May.
+The direct costs are actual expenses for the 2023-2024 academic year.
+Tuition costs for 2023-2024 will be posted to the college's website once available in late May.
 You should also expect to incur indirect costs such as costs for books and supplies.
 Direct costs appear on a student's tuition account, while indirect costs vary according to individual needs.
 Please remember that you must purchase your books each semester and charges for books will not appear on your bill.

-Your Financial Aid Counselor will estimate your total cost of attendance by adding your anticipated tuition and fee cost to the following indirect expenses for a full time student when determining your eligibility for financial aid:
+Your Financial Aid Counselor will estimate your total cost of attendance by adding your anticipated tuition and fee cost to the following indirect expenses for a full time student attending for 9 months (Fall and Spring semesters).
+Indirect expenses will be increased or decreased depending on enrollment that is greater than or less than 9 months during the academic year when determining your eligibility for financial aid:

-Books/Supplies \$1,100
+Books/Supplies \$ 1,100

-Room/Board \$10,100
+Food/Housing \$ 10,400

-Transportation \$1,450
+Transportation \$ 1,450

-Personal \$1,200
+Personal \$ 1,200

+Total \$ 14,150